Polygence blog / How to Conduct and Showcase Research

 I recommend this type of project for first-time computer programmers looking to build their programming skills in the context of an interesting research problem.

-Projects to push the state of the art
+What projects push the state of the art?

 In this style of project, you will try to solve an open research problem in a way that is better than the existing solutions.
 Typically, this involves first implementing an existing solution, then exploring ideas to make some improvement to the existing approach.
 Sometimes, this means trying something brand new!